 About Joe Ross:

-Joe Ross, creator of the Ross hook, has more than 50 years of trading experience.
+Joe Ross, creator of the Ross hook, has over 60 years of trading experience.
 In 1988 he founded Trading Educators, Inc. to share his knowledge and to teach other traders to become successful.
 He started writing books, giving seminars and private tutoring.

 To date, in addition to his own trading, he has written 12 books and personally taught thousands of traders.